itsayeshaqamar/steel-energy-consumption-prediction/README.md

 Finally, the hourly energy consumption trend was examined using a line chart.
 The analysis demonstrated that electricity usage follows a consistent daily pattern, with consumption gradually increasing during working hours, reaching its highest average level around **9:00 AM**, and then decreasing during the evening and overnight periods.
 This behavior aligns with the expected production schedule of an industrial manufacturing facility.
 <img width="1327" height="599" alt="Screenshot (4158)" src="https://github.com/user-attachments/assets/a1f07e79-708b-47d0-be11-3e84d1c86d9a" />

-Overall, the EDA phase provided valuable insights into the dataset, confirmed that the data was of high quality, highlighted the variables most strongly associated with electricity consumption, and established a solid foundation for feature selection and predictive modeling.
+Overall, the EDA phase provided a clear understanding of the dataset, identified the most influential features, and established a strong foundation for machine learning.

 # Model Training Process

-After completing the exploratory analysis and feature engineering, the dataset was prepared for machine learning by applying a series of preprocessing steps.
-The objective of this stage was to transform the engineered dataset into a format suitable for regression algorithms while ensuring that the evaluation remained fair and free from data leakage.
+After completing feature engineering, the dataset was prepared for regression modeling through a series of preprocessing steps to ensure fair and reliable model evaluation.

-The first preprocessing step involved removing unnecessary and redundant features.
-The original **date** column was excluded because its information had already been represented through the engineered temporal features such as Hour, Month, and Day Type.
-The engineered **High_Load** feature was also removed because it was directly derived from the target variable (**Usage_kWh**) and would introduce target leakage if included during training.
-Additionally, duplicate categorical columns representing the same information were removed to avoid redundancy.

-Machine learning algorithms require numerical input features; therefore, categorical variables such as **Load Type**, **Day of Week**, **Month**, and **Day Type** were transformed using **One-Hot Encoding**.
-This preprocessing technique converts each category into separate binary variables while preserving all available information without introducing artificial numerical relationships between categories.

-The target variable for prediction was defined as **Usage_kWh**, while all remaining engineered features served as input variables.
-The dataset was then divided into **80% training data** and **20% testing data** using a fixed **random_state = 42** to ensure that the results could be reproduced consistently.
+### Data Preprocessing

+The following preprocessing steps were performed:

+- Removed the **date** column after extracting all useful time-based features.
+- Removed **High_Load** to prevent target leakage since it was derived from the target variable.
+- Removed duplicate categorical features (**WeekStatus** and **Day_of_week**) because equivalent engineered features already existed.
+- Applied **One-Hot Encoding** to convert categorical variables into numerical format.

+### Model Preparation

+- **Target Variable:** `Usage_kWh`
+- **Input Features:** All remaining engineered features
+- **Train-Test Split:** 80% Training, 20% Testing
+- **Random State:** 42 (for reproducibility)

+### Regression Models

-Four commonly used regression algorithms were selected to establish baseline performance:
+Four baseline regression models were trained:

 - Linear Regression
 - Ridge Regression
 - Decision Tree Regressor
 - Random Forest Regressor

-Each model was trained using the same training dataset to provide a fair comparison.
-The models represent both traditional linear approaches and more advanced tree-based ensemble methods, allowing the strengths and limitations of different regression techniques to be evaluated.
+### Evaluation Metrics

+Each model was evaluated using:

+- **MAE (Mean Absolute Error)** – Measures average prediction error.
+- **RMSE (Root Mean Squared Error)** – Penalizes larger prediction errors.
-Model performance was assessed using three complementary evaluation metrics. **Mean Absolute Error (MAE)** measured the average prediction error, **Root Mean Squared Error (RMSE)** measured the magnitude of prediction errors while placing greater emphasis on larger mistakes, and the **R² Score** measured how well each model explained the variation in energy consumption.
+- **R² Score** – Measures how well the model explains the variation in energy consumption.

-To further evaluate the robustness of each model, **5-Fold Cross Validation** was performed.
-This technique repeatedly divides the dataset into different training and validation subsets, producing a more reliable estimate of how well each model is expected to perform on unseen data.
-Using cross-validation reduces the likelihood of selecting a model that performs well only because of a favorable train-test split.
+- **5-Fold Cross Validation** – Evaluates model consistency and generalization on unseen data.

+This process ensured a fair comparison between all regression models using the same training and testing data.

 ---